octobercms/docs/3.x/extend/importexport/importexport-controller.md

         raw: true
 ```

-The following configuration options are supported:
+The following configuration properties are supported:

-Option | Description
+Property | Description
 ------------- | -------------
 **definition** | the list definition to source records from, optional.
 **raw** | output the raw attribute values from the record, default: false.